librecores/librecores-web/site/sitecontent/docs/code-quality.md

 We calculate the score by awarding or deducting points accordion to certain criteria on certain metrics.

+*We will be constantly updating this formula to reflect a more practical score after evaluating with more real world projects.*

 1. **Presence of an issue tracker**: +2 if present, -1 if not.
 2. **Activity**: Activity co\nsists of any activity such as, commits